Hot dog: Commercial preparation

-Natural-casing hot dogs
+Natural casing

 As with most sausages, hot dogs must be in a casing to be cooked.
 Traditional casing is made from the small intestines of sheep.
 The products are known as "natural casing" hot dogs or frankfurters.
 These hot dogs have firmer texture and a "snap" that releases juices and flavor when the product is bitten.

 Kosher casings are expensive in commercial quantities in the US, so kosher hot dogs are usually skinless or made with reconstituted collagen casings.

-Skinless hot dogs
+Skinless

 "Skinless" hot dogs use a casing for cooking, but the casing may be a long tube of thin cellulose that is removed between cooking and packaging, a process invented in Chicago in 1925 by Erwin O. Freund, founder of Visking.

 The first skinless hot dog casings were produced by Freund's new company under the name "Nojax", short for "no jackets" and sold to local Chicago sausage makers.

 Skinless hot dogs vary in surface texture, but have a softer "bite" than with natural casing.
 Skinless hot dogs are more uniform in shape and size and cheaper to make than natural casing hot dogs.

 Home consumption

-A hot dog may be prepared and served in various ways.
+Hot dogs may be prepared and served in various ways.
+They can be grilled, steamed, boiled, broiled, pan-fried, or cooked in an air fryer.
+Some home cooks cut their hot dogs into spirals before grilling or pan frying to increase the surface area, which allows for a better maillard reaction, and also creates pockets to retain filling and lengthens the hot dog, which better fills a commercial bun.

 Typically it is served in a hot dog bun with various condiments and toppings.
-The sausage itself may be sliced and added, without bread, to other dishes.
+The sausage itself may be sliced and added to other dishes such as beanie weinie or filipino spaghetti.

 Sandwich debate

-There is an ongoing debate about whether or not a hot dog fits the description of a sandwich.
-The National Hot Dog and Sausage Council (NHDSC) has declared that a hot dog is not a sandwich.
-Hot dog eating champion Joey Chestnut and former hot dog eating champion Takeru Kobayashi agree with the NHDSC.
-Merriam-Webster, on the other hand, has stated that a hot dog is indeed a sandwich.
+There is an ongoing debate about whether a hot dog, fully assembled in its bun with condiments, fits the description of a sandwich.
+Merriam-Webster has stated that a hot dog is indeed a sandwich.
+In 2015, the National Hot Dog and Sausage Council (NHDSC), on the other hand, declared that a hot dog is not a sandwich.
+Hot dog eating champions Joey Chestnut and Takeru Kobayashi agree with the NHDSC, as does Nathan's Famous, the host of a significant hot dog eating contest.

 United States Supreme Court justice Ruth Bader Ginsburg also weighed in on the matter, stating that a hot dog might be categorized as a sandwich, but ultimately it comes down to the definition of a sandwich.
-She went on to acknowledge that a hot dog bun is a single roll that is not sliced all the way through and in that way is similar to a submarine sandwich.
+She went on to acknowledge that a hot dog bun is a single roll that is not sliced all the way through, and in that way is similar to a submarine sandwich.

-In June 2022, Jon Batiste stated that hot dogs were his favourite kind of sandwiches when he was given the Colbert Questionert by Stephen Colbert.